kusoarashi/SoulSeeker/README.md

 -Allegiance Chat Alert

-To utilize the Thwargle Launcher's "Auto Relaunch" feature you *must* enable Alt+F4 and change line 21 in Thwargle.exe.config to the following:
+The Alt+F4 feature *requires* the change of line 21 in Thwargle.exe.config to the following:

     <add key="NewGameTitle" value="%CHARACTER%" />